jintorous/quantum-horizon/README.md

-i have implemented with file structure which is running fine
+I've implemented The problem given with file structure  where there are two json files ..users.json and Task.json..  that's currently running smoothly

-the MongoDB wrapper i have written its in
+However the mongodb wrappers also i have written .but its not tested.. its in

 /DB ==> for connection

 /schmea ==> for schema

-/services => for query
+/services => for generalise functions which execute the mongo query

-to get the query running we need to inject the code in the utils level
+to get the query running we need to inject the functions in the utils level

+Lets take an example

-so for finding one or  all the users we need to do this in utls
+finding one or  all the users we need to do this in utls

 const User = require('../schema/users.schema');